didii/FlexValidator/README.md

 * Complex logic isn't readable anymore in the Fluent-style
 * Validations based on multiple properties are weird to write

-So I came up with another way to write validations where you can simply make use of statements you know (`if`, `else`, `&&`).
+So I came up with another way to write validations where you can simply make use of statements you know: `if`, `else`, `&&`.

-## How to use?
+## How to use it?

-There are 2 main types of validators.
+There are 2 types of validators.

 ### SimpleValidator

 To be used for simple validations where you can test the whole model through.
 You don't need seperate _sections_ to seperate logic for testing.
+Ideal for small classes such as a base class that exposes an `Id`.

-Simply make a validator that inherits from `SimpleValidator` and specify (all) the model(s) you want to validate.
+To use, simply make a validator that inherits from `SimpleValidator` and specify (all) the model(s) you want to validate.

 ```csharp
 class SomeValidator : SimpleValidator<SomeModel> {